rust-github/rust-github.github.io/index.md

   Username replacement is required until [#164](https://github.com/ashleygwilliams/cargo-generate/pull/164) isn't merged.

-* this is just a template, edit your project according to your own needs by adding what's necessary and removing what you don't like.
+* this is just a template, so edit your project according to your own needs by adding what's necessary and removing what you don't like.

 * create a [new](https://github.com/new) empty repository (do not initialize it with a README, a `.gitignore` or a license).

-* follow GitHub instruction to "push an existing repository from the command line"
+* follow GitHub instruction to "push an existing repository from the command line".

 {% endraw %}